 - Try to use the main keywords of your blog

-- Think about creating a made-up name (this will assure your dot com is not previously registered)
+- Think about creating a made-up word (this will assure your dot com is not previously registered)

 - Try to keep your domain name short

-- Check the domain name is not registered previously
+- Check if the domain name is not registered previously

-- Register it quickly once you make your decision (somebody from the other side of the world may be having the same idea you’re having.
+- Register it quickly once you make your decision (somebody from the other side of the world may have the same idea you’re having.
 That’s not statistically impossible.)

 2. Choose a Content Management System (CMS)

-You started your project the right way, the first step in How to create a blog was to choose the right domain name.
-Once you know you can register it, the next step is to choose a CMS.
+You started your project the right way; the first step in How to create a blog was to choose the right domain name.
+Once you know you can register, the next step is choosing a CMS.

-This is a point where many soon to be bloggers choose a company where they can get the tools to blog ASAP.
-They want an easy to use platform.
-You will have to wait a little bit until I explain to you why you should choose self-hosted WordPress as your go-to solution.
+This is where many soon-to-be bloggers choose a company where they can get the tools to blog ASAP.
+They want an easy-to-use platform.
+You will have to wait for a little until I explain why you should choose self-hosted WordPress as your go-to solution.

 With other platforms, your website is not yours.
-If you want a little bit of customization you have to accept what you’re given.
-If you (unknowingly) break the terms of service, you may be kicked out of the platform, just like that.
+If you want a little customization, you must accept what you’re given.
+If you (unknowingly) break the terms of service, you may be kicked out of the platform just like that.
 All your work will be gone.

 With self-hosted WordPress, you own your blog.
 You can post everything you want to post (within reason.)
-It’s an easy to use platform that powers around 35% of websites in the whole world.
+It’s an easy-to-use platform that powers around 35% of websites worldwide.
 What does it mean to you?
-That you will have options when it comes to training, designs, add-ons, etc. If you need to hire someone down the road it won’t be an arm and a leg because they know how to handle an obscure or less marketable solution.
+That you will have options regarding training, designs, add-ons, etc. If you need to hire someone down the road, it won’t be an arm and a leg because they know how to handle an obscure or less marketable solution.

 Now that you know the benefits of WordPress, what’s next?
-You’ll need a place to host it.
+First, you’ll need a place to host it.

 3. Choose your web hosting company

 What is web hosting?
 It’s a company that offers you the service to allocate space on a server on the internet so you can store files.
-This is the basic definition it is also important to notice that most hosting providers will also give you the chance to use their professional email services, Secure HTTP (HTTPS) to give your visitors secure browsing experience, and other perks that vary amongst service providers.
+This is the basic definition.
+However, it is also essential to notice that most hosting providers will allow you to use their professional email services, Secure HTTP (HTTPS.)
+These will give your visitors a secure browsing experience, and other perks vary among service providers.

 It’s crucial to mention that you can buy your domain name first or wait until you buy your hosting package.
 It’s normal for your package to include a free domain name.
 This has pros and cons.
-If you buy it separately from a domain registrar, you will then point it to your hosting server.
-If you change hosting providers, this will be no problem since you will be pointing it to the new company’s servers.
-If you pick the option of domain included, then you’re stuck with the hosting company.
+You will point it to your hosting server if you buy it separately from a domain registrar.
+If you change hosting providers, this will be no problem since you will point it to the new company’s servers.
+However, if you pick the domain included option, you’re stuck with the hosting company.

-You may be thinking: “Oh, more work for me”.
-Let me introduce you to the One-Click Install option for WordPress install found on virtually every cPanel (The software that allows you to access most of your web hosting features.)
-When you use this option, you will be able to have a working WordPress install in just a few minutes.
+You may be thinking: “Oh, more work for me.”
+But first, let me introduce you to the One-Click Install option for WordPress installation found on virtually every cPanel (The software that allows you to access most of your web hosting features.)
+When you use this option, you can install a working WordPress in just a few minutes.

-A common question, especially among developers is “should I use a custom server to host my blog?”
-The short answer is no. The long answer is no because you will then have to pay a bit more to set up your professional email, you will have to provide support for the server, including security.
-Those are just a few reasons why you shouldn’t use a custom server.
-The most important reason is that you want to do things easy for yourself and focus on content creation and marketing.
-Letting the technology side of things be taken care of is a smart move.
+A common question, especially among developers, is, “should I use a custom server to host my blog?”
+The short answer is no. The long answer is no because you will then have to pay a bit more to set up your professional email, and you will have to provide support for the server, including security.
+Those are a few reasons you shouldn’t use a custom server.
+Most importantly, you want to do things more efficiently and focus on content creation and marketing.
+Letting the technology side of things be taken care of is smart.

-Be aware, if you plan to generate large amounts of traffic from the very beginning, that most economical options mention they give you unlimited resources.
-In my experiences, you are limited to a few concurrent users on your site.
-You will do well by choosing a WordPress specific hosting where they mention how much traffic your current plan can handle.
+Be aware, if you plan to generate large amounts of traffic from the beginning, that most economical options mention they give you unlimited resources.
+In my experience, you are limited to a few concurrent users on your site.
+You will do well by choosing WordPress-specific hosting, where they mention how much traffic your current plan can handle.

 4. Taking care of the design

 There is a reason why working with WordPress is effective.
-You are using layers of abstractions to do what you would do in a much larger amount of time, and with more effort.
-If you were to do custom design, the following are just some of the elements you would have to master, or at least take into account:
+You are using layers of abstractions to do what you would do in a much longer time and with more effort.
+If you were to do custom design, the following are just some of the elements you would have to master or at least take into account: